Coronavirus digest: Brazil-Argentina match halted over quarantine breach | DW | 05.09.2021

 Two-thirds of the French population have received both their vaccine shots, while 72.3% have received their first dose.

+Registration numbers for the Pope's visit before the reversal of the policy were low since only around half of the adult population have been vaccinated.

-Total coronavirus cases in Russia surpassed seven million on Sunday.
+Total coronavirus cases in Russia surpassed 7 million on Sunday.
 At least 187,200 people have died from the virus in Russia.

 Australia reported 1,684 new cases of the coronavirus on Sunday as authorities race ahead with vaccinations in a bid to end lockdowns before Christmas.
 The country's most populous state of New South Wales reported 1,485 cases of delta variant on Sunday, with three more deaths.
 Victoria state had 183 new cases.